linkerd/website/linkerd.io/content/blog/april-linkerd-community-meeting.md

 featured = false
 +++

 As always, if you missed the April Linkerd Community Meeting, there is no reason to panic —  we've got you covered.
-Check out our recap and the recording.
+Here's our recap and the recording.

 Before getting started, we wanted to remind you of the [Linkerd Anchor program](https://linkerd.io/community/anchor/).
 If you have a great Linkerd story, we'd love to help you tell it.
-Whether assisting with the writing process, reviewing code, or providing guidance on how to create a great video tutorial —  our team is here to help.
+Our team is happy to assist with the writing process, reviewing code, or providing guidance on how to create a great video tutorial.
 [Submit the form](https://linkerd.io/community/anchor/) and we'll reach out!

 We are also still gathering responses to the [Linkerd 2021 user survey](https://docs.google.com/forms/d/e/1FAIpQLSfofwKQDOrAN9E9Vg1041623A3-8nmEAxlAbvXw-S9r3QnT9g/viewform).
-If you haven't participated yet, please do so —  it really helps us make this awesome service mesh even more awesome.
+If you haven't participated yet, please do so.
+It really helps us make this awesome service mesh even more awesome.

-## Updates
+## Project updates

-As mentioned last time, we’ve submitted Linkerd to graduation and have gotten lots of thumbs up – looking really good so far.
-We'll continue to keep you updated as things evolve.
-Linkerd also completed fuzz tests for the proxy.
-A blog post with details will follow soon.
+We've submitted Linkerd for CNCF graduation, and are currently waiting for a TOC sponsor.
+We've also added fuzz tests to the proxy, sponsored by the CNCF.
+You can read more in the blog post: [Introducing fuzz testing for Linkerd](https://linkerd.io/2021/05/07/fuzz-testing-for-linkerd/).

 ## Linkerd Roadmap